 Upstream's works to reduce greenhouse gas emissions through several issue areas, particularly through transportation and land use.
 Upstream is following the Governor's 10 Year Energy Plan and Oregon's Statewide Transportation Strategy to ensure that efforts to reduce greenhouse gas emissions also consider health and equity impacts.

-Upstream represented public health interests on the rule-making advisory committee that provided feedback on the requirements for the Portland metro area scenario planning.
+In 2012, Upstream represented public health interests on the rule-making advisory committee that provided feedback on the requirements for the Portland metro area scenario planning.
 Scenario planning is a process by which Metro is developing and evaluation different land use and transportation scenarios to reduce greenhouse gas emissions from light vehicle travel by 20% by 2035.
-The Land Conservation and Development Commission is accepting comment on the draft rule through September 20th.

 Our Successes So Far